keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 size metrics.
 This seemed like the right solution, but it also seemed like a lot of work that was outside the scope of this blog post.
 Ultimately we decided to take the simplest approach - use the native Kubernetes metrics-server and scale off CPU usage of the Compactors.
+As you can see in the "Compactions Queued" and "Compactions Running" graphs above from the full table compaction, it took about 45 minutes for Kubernetes to scale up Compactors to the maximum configured (660).
+Compactors likely would have been scaled up much faster if scaling was done off the queued compactions instead of CPU usage.

 ### Gracefully Scaling Down